XuminGaoGithub/XuminGaoGithub.github.io/_pages/indoor_mobile_robot.md

 </p>

 <p style="margin-top:5px; text-align: justify; text-justify: inter-word; text-align-last: left;">
 In this project, we designed and developed an indoor mobile robot platform from scratch, integrating SLAM technologies and deep learning.
 In terms of hardware, the robot chassis is equipped with two rear active wheels driven by GW4058-555 DC motors and a front passive omni-directional wheel, enabling basic mobility.
 The platform is also equipped with an LMS111 LiDAR sensor and a Kinect v2 RGB-D camera for environmental perception, while a laptop or NUC serves as the main control system.
 On the software side, SLAM is implemented using ROS packages, including Gmapping for mapping and AMCL for localization, while navigation is performed using A* for global path planning and DWA for local path planning.
 For perception, Caffe, combined with CUDA and cuDNN, is used to deploy deep learning models for indoor object detection.
+The team members included Gao Xumin, Wang Han, Guang Xingyu, Nie Wenkang, and Jiang Lin.
 </p>